The UNC Policy Manual

 7. Be permitted to drop, with no penalty, any course that the student was unable to complete as a result of being called to duty.

-C. Military Withdrawal.
-Due to call to duty situations, military-affiliated students may need to withdraw from coursework during the course of a semester.
+D. Military Withdrawal.
+Due to call to duty situations, Military Students may need to withdraw from coursework during the course of a semester.

-2. Military students who believe their military requirements may affect their enrollment/attendance during a specific semester should inform their course instructors in a timely manner.
+1. Military Students who believe their military requirements may affect their enrollment/attendance during a specific semester should inform their institution as soon as practicably, including course instructor(s), academic advisor(s), and military-affiliated student services office.

-3. Military students who have scheduled/known calls to duty during a semester should avoid registering for courses in which their military commitments will affect their academic attendance, performance, and learning.
-In those cases, the military students should work to seek a deferral or other arrangements and constituent institutions should work with the students on the program of study to rearrange the academic planning.
+2. Military Students who have scheduled/known calls to duty during a semester should avoid registering for courses in which their military commitments will affect their academic attendance, performance, and learning.
+In those cases, the Military Students should work to seek a deferral or other arrangements and constituent institutions should work with the students on the program of study to rearrange the academic planning.

-4. Constituent institutions shall develop policies that permit a military-affiliated student to withdraw from a course or courses at any time and without academic penalty due to a documented call to duty as defined in 34 CFR §668.18.
-Institutions should extend all components of this policy to apply to military-affiliated students affected by a parent or spouse’s call to duty, if they demonstrate sufficient cause for consideration due to changed circumstances.[2]
+3. Constituent institutions shall develop policies that permit a Military Student to withdraw from a course or courses at any time and without academic penalty due to a call to duty.
 These policies must:

 a.
 Be published in the appropriate sections of the university catalogue and website;